-Shown above is the Crankshaft after measuring, and removal of the sludge trap, the flywheel bolt that locates the sludge trap will need Loctite on assembly.
+Shown above is the Crankshaft after basic measuring, and removal of the sludge trap, the flywheel bolt that locates the sludge trap will need Loctite on assembly.
 Arrowed in Blue is the old Timing Side Bush with the new one below it.
+Tip...
+Once checked, protect the exposed threads of the crankshaft with cardboard sleeves or insulating tape.

 This Crankshaft had very little wear and did not require re-grinding.
-The Works Manual contains all of the data required to assess if any of the engine components are worn, and with good measuring tools the average owner will gain confidence to assess these components.
+The Works Manual contains all of the data required to assess if any of the engine components are worn, and with good measuring tools the average owner will gain sufficient confidence to assess these critical components.
+See Below.